bTehe/OSM-vs-official-amenity/README.md

 This project asks a narrow question: if the walking network stays the same, how much does the destination data change a 15-minute walking access map?

-I compare two versions of the same accessibility calculation for Copenhagen Municipality:
+We compare two versions of the same accessibility calculation for Copenhagen Municipality:

 - OSM walking network plus official Copenhagen amenities
 - OSM walking network plus OSM amenities